 Either way, the agency has to give the public notice of the rule (the agency has to tell the public about the rule) and has to give the public the opportunity to comment (the agency has to solicit feedback about the rule).
 Then, the agency looks at the comments and determines whether the public approves of the rule.
 The agency finally decides whether the rule should govern.

-In 2018, USDA proposed a rule that would limit USDA inspections of labs.
-USDA’s proposed rule relied on the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC)’s inspections, stating that if a lab is accredited by AAALAC, the USDA would no longer do full inspections.
+In 2018, the USDA proposed a rule that would limit USDA inspections of labs.
+The USDA’s proposed rule relied on the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC)’s inspections, stating that if a lab is accredited by AAALAC, the USDA would no longer do full inspections.

 We received notice and submitted a comment urging USDA to abandon this rule.
 AAALAC inspections use different criteria than USDA inspections, which follow the AWA.
 USDA inspections shed light on what life is really like for animals suffering in labs, and they promote transparency.